Red-cockaded woodpecker: Distribution and habitat

 Historically, this woodpecker's range extended in the southeastern United States from Florida to New Jersey and Maryland, as far west as eastern Texas and Oklahoma, and inland to Missouri, Kentucky, and Tennessee.
 Today it is estimated that there are about 5,000 groups of red-cockaded woodpeckers, or 12,500 birds, from Florida to Virginia and west to southeast Oklahoma and eastern Texas, representing about one percent of the woodpecker's original population (over 1 million individuals at one point).
 They have become locally extinct (extirpated) in Kentucky, Maryland, Missouri, New Jersey, and Tennessee.

 The red-cockaded woodpecker makes its home in fire-dependent pine savannas.
 Longleaf pines (Pinus palustris) are most commonly preferred, but other species of southern pine are also acceptable.
 While other woodpeckers bore out cavities in dead trees where the wood is rotten and soft, the red-cockaded woodpecker is the only one that excavates cavities exclusively in living pine trees.
 The older pines favored by the red-cockaded woodpecker often suffer from a fungal infection called red heart rot which attacks the center of the trunk, causing the inner wood, the heartwood, to become soft.
 Cavities are generally excavated over 1 to 3 years.

 The aggregate of cavity trees is called a cluster and may include 1 to 20 or more cavity trees on 3 to 60 acres (12,000 to 240,000 m^{2}).
 The average cluster is about 10 acres (40,000 m^{2}).
-Cavity trees that are being actively used have numerous, small resin wells which exude sap.
-The birds keep the sap flowing apparently as a cavity defense mechanism against rat snakes and possibly other predators.
 The typical territory for a group ranges from about 125 to 200 acres (500,000 to 800,000 m^{2}), but observers have reported territories running from a low of around 60 acres (240,000 m^{2}), to an upper extreme of more than 600 acres (2.40 km^{2}).
 The size of a particular territory is related to both habitat suitability and population density.
 Where red-cockaded woodpeckers occur at high densities, individuals appear to spend more time in territorial defense, potentially at the expense of foraging and time allocated to reproduction, resulting in reduced clutch size and fledgling production.